Ficool

 Nyra nodded.
 "We knew that."

 "But we did not hear it."
 Elira turned her head now, slowly and deliberately.
 "Think about that.
-That many creatures dying, bones snapping, bodies flying, and we did not hear it happen.
+That many creatures dying, bones snapping, bodies flying — and we did not hear it happen.
 Not even a whisper."

 Valen creased his brow.
 "You think he killed them that fast?"

-She stood up, brushing dirt from her armor, and walked toward the edge of the clearing where the ridge began.
+She stood up, brushing dirt from her armour, and walked toward the edge of the clearing where the ridge began.
 The others followed.
 She stopped at the line of death, where the enemy had been cut down.

 "Look at the ground," she said.